 The following section outlines the required findings for adoption of the updated Housing Element and HCD's required changes, including information on the City's response.
-As required by the City's Municipal Code Section 27.06.040(b), the Planning Commission reviews and makes a recommendation to the City Council for all General Plan Amendments.
-Staff recommends that the Planning Commission make a favorable recommendation to the City Council to adopt the 2023-2031 Housing Element based on the following key findings and as further expanded upon in the draft City Council resolution.
-Under State law, a recommendation for approval must be made by a majority of the total membership of the Planning Commission (three votes).
+As required by California Government Code 65354 and Municipal Code Section 27.06.040(b), the Planning Commission shall make a recommendation to the City Council for all General Plan Amendments.
+As described above, the Planning Commission made a recommendation for the City Council to not adopt the Housing Element.
+Staff recommends that the City Council adopt the 2023-2031 Housing Element based on the following key findings and as further expanded upon in the proposed City Council resolution.
+Under Government Code 65356, a recommendation for approval must be made by a majority of the total membership of the City Council (three votes).

-- 1. The 2023-2031 Housing Element, as updated, is internally consistent with the City's 2030 General Plan. - 2.
-State Law (Government Code Sections 65580-65589.11) To be in substantial compliance with state law, a housing element must contain all of the elements mandated by state housing element law (See Fonseca v.
+1. The 2023-2031 Housing Element, as updated, is internally consistent with the City's 2030 General Plan.

+2. State Law (Government Code Sections 65580-65589.11) - To be in substantial compliance with State law, a housing element must contain all of the elements mandated by State housing element law (See Fonseca v.
 City of Gilroy (2007) 148 Cal.App.4th 1174, 1191-92).
-Exhibit A in the draft City Council resolution, Conformance of Housing Element with state Law Requirements, demonstrates that the City of San Mateo's 2023-2031 Housing Element contains each of the elements mandated by state law. - 3.
-HCD Review Letter Outstanding Comments Pursuant to Government Code Section 65585(b), HCD reviewed the Draft Housing Element and reported the results of its review.
+Exhibit A in the proposed City Council resolution, Conformance of Housing Element with State Law Requirements, demonstrates that the City of San Mateo's 2023-2031 Housing Element contains each of the elements mandated by State law.

+3. HCD Review Letter - Outstanding Comments - Pursuant to Government Code Section 65585(b), HCD reviewed the draft Housing Element and reported the results of its review.
 HCD's comment letter requested additional background information and further analysis in several areas of the Housing Element, including the feasibility of future housing sites, fair housing policy, housing goals, policies, and programs and removing constraints to building housing.
-HCD's comments and the City's responses to each comment are included in Exhibit B of the draft City Council resolution.
+HCD's comments and the City's responses to each comment are included in Exhibit B of the proposed City Council resolution.